ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 What is an SEO audit?

 A thorough SEO audit shows how well a site follows best practices.
-It highlights errors that prevents a website from reaching its full potential in search rankings.
+It highlights errors that prevent a website from reaching its full potential in search rankings.
 Doing an audit helps website owners create a plan for improvement, supporting long-term success in organic search results.

 How to perform an SEO audit